 Is my toddler mature enough to take care of a pet?

-• Food and water: As Baby’s fine motor skills develop, he may be able to help scoop food and pour water into your pet’s dish.
-You may want to lend a hand so he doesn’t make a mess, and closely supervising feeding time is an important safety precaution, but this very important aspect of pet care is one that Baby may be ready to help dish out.
+• Food and water: As Baby’s fine motor skills develop, they may be able to help scoop food and pour water into your pet’s dish.
+You may want to lend a hand so they doesn’t make a mess, and closely supervising feeding time is an important safety precaution, but this very important aspect of pet care is one that Baby may be ready to help dish out.

 • Brushing: For pets who are even-tempered and enjoy being brushed, this can be an appropriate job for Baby to take on, under your supervision.
-You can talk to him about how, just like people, family pets need grooming and good hygiene to look and feel their best.
+You can talk to them about how, just like people, family pets need grooming and good hygiene to look and feel their best.

 • Playing: The best part about having a pet is all the fun they bring to the family.
 Baby’s favorite part of pet care is sure to be playing with your pet – and it’s probably your pet’s favorite, too.
 Closely supervise, and make sure Baby knows not to play too rough, but once Baby and the family pet get used to each other, playing together can be a great way for Baby to learn about playing nicely, and thinking about the feelings of others.